ai2cm/fv3net/README.md

     │   ├── models
     │   ├── pipelines           <-- Cloud data pipelines
     │   ├── visualization
     ├── tests
-    ├── workflows                <-- Job submission scripts and description for pieces of data pipeline │   ├── extract_tars         <-- Dig yourself out of a tarpit using Dataflow │   ├── one_step_jobs        <-- Submit one-step kubernetes jobs using fv3run
+    ├── workflows           <-- Job submission scripts and description for pieces of data pipeline │   ├── coarsen_restarts    <-- Coarsen FV3GFS restart timesteps to desired resolution │   ├── extract_tars        <-- Dig yourself out of a tarpit using Dataflow
+    │   ├── one_step_jobs       <-- Submit one-step kubernetes jobs using fv3run
     │   ├── single_fv3gfs_run    <-- Submit a one off free or nudged fv3gfs simulation
     │   ├── fregrid_cube_netcdfs <-- Regrid cubed-sphere to lat/lon and other grids data with fregrid
     │   └── scale-snakemake     <-- Coarsening operation with kubernetes and snakemake (Deprecated) ├── Dockerfile
     ├── LICENSE
     ├── Makefile